Visit

 The unfenced areas are open to the public at all times.

-The food production areas are behind deer fencing and are open to the public during volunteer and workshop sessions, farm open days and community events.
-The fenced area on the north side of the farm is a wildlife protection zone and we ask visitors not to go into those fields.
+The food production areas are behind deer fencing and are open to the public during volunteer and workshop sessions, farm tours and community events.
+The fenced area on the north side is a protected area of the farm for wildlife.
+You can help local endangered bird populations by going around the north field rather than through it.

 Find Us